selimanac/defold-modplayer/README.md

 # Defold ModPlayer

 This is chiptune player native extension for [Defold Engine](https://www.defold.com/).
 ModPlayer can load and play .XM and .MOD file formats.
-Extension supported MacOS, Windows, Linux, Android and iOS.
+Extension supported MacOS, Windows, Linux*, Android and iOS.
 Html 5 is not supported yet.

 **Caution:** This extension is not battle tested yet and you should consider it as alpha release.
 It may contain bugs.